Rock engravings are no longer renewed

 Camel caravans have been blamed for extensive damage to sacred Aboriginal sites in arid regions of Australia.
 (Australia has the largest population of wild camels in the world, estimated to have topped one million in 2009, and exports them to the Middle East.)

 Buffalo came here and rubbed themselves against the rocks because nobody cared about the land, and the paintings were disappearing.—Romeo Lane, Indigenous ranger, Northern Territory

 Nature itself weakens and destroys Aboriginal rock art:

 - Dust and wind

 - Fire and smoke (for instance, sites in Keep River National Park (NT), Wollemi National Park (NSW) and elsewhere have been destroyed by fire)

-- Structural collapse through erosion
+- Collapse through erosion